-Recently, the transcripts of Fusion GPS founder Glenn Simpson’s testimony to the House Intelligence and Senate Judiciary committees were released.
+Michael Cohen’s testimony to Congress on February 27, 2019, before the House Oversight Committee, hinted at other crimes that may been committed by Donald J. Trump.
+One of these potential crimes is money laundering.
+Initially, the transcripts of Fusion GPS founder Glenn Simpson’s testimony to the House Intelligence and Senate Judiciary committees suggested that Trump had laundered money for Russians.
 Perhaps the most damaging allegation made by Simpson was that he believed that Russians had been laundering money through the Trump Organization when Donald Trump was its CEO.
 The crux of the allegation is that Donald Trump facilitated money laundering by Russian oligarchs and Putin allies.

 Robert Mueller’s investigation of Russia’s interference in the 2016 presidential election is exploring Donald Trump’s interactions with Russian oligarchs and underworld figures before and during the election.
 Trump has a long history of cultivating relationships with Russian businessmen on behalf of both his casinos and real estate companies that have extremely close ties to the Russian government.
 These relationships would go a long way toward explaining why he either may have worked with them or is willing to ignore Russian interference in the election.
-Money laundering by the Trump Organization on behalf of Russian oligarchs is entirely possible at the center of these investigations.
+It is entirely possible that money laundering by the Trump Organization on behalf of Russian oligarchs or banks is at the center of these investigations.

 What is Money Laundering?